tiloc/faiadashu/doc/sdc-capabilities.md

 A narrative will be auto-generated.
 Its status will be `generated`.
 Empty narratives will be omitted entirely.

 ### Subject
 A reference to the subject will be added if a subject with an `id` is present.

-The SDK can be requested to place the entire `Patient` into the `contained` section of the QuestionnaireResponse.
+> The SDK can be requested to place the entire `Patient` into the `contained` section of the QuestionnaireResponse.
+>
+> This is helpful in certain data exchange scenarios, but is **_not_** in line with FHIR policies!

 ### Answers
 All detail from the questions in the questionnaire carries over into the Response.